ahmedgurbuz/Employees_Database/README.md

 # Employee Database

 In this project, the database of employees of the Pewlett Hackard corporation from the 1980s and 1990s is analyzed.
-Tables are designed to hold data in the CSV and then those CSVs are imported into a SQL database.
+Tables are designed to hold data in the CSV files and then those CSV files are imported into a SQL database.

 Data Modeling, Data Engineering, and Data Analysis skills are performed to derive results.